Josh Gordon promoted to 53-man roster, available Sunday vs Bills

-KANSAS CITY, Mo. — According to reports, wide receiver Josh Gordon has been promoted to the Kansas City Chiefs 53-man roster and will be available to play on Sunday when they host the Buffalo Bills.
+KANSAS CITY, Mo. — Wide receiver Josh Gordon has been promoted to the Kansas City Chiefs 53-man roster and will be available to play on Sunday when they host the Buffalo Bills.

 Gordon was reinstated by the NFL two weeks ago and he signed with the Chiefs practice squad the same day.